LPDI-EPFL/masif_seed/rosetta_scripts/seed_grafting/README.md

-## Documentation about the seed grafting procedure
+## Documentation about the seed grafting procedure (Alpha helices seeds)
 ### Definition
 This scripts aims to:
 1) Take as an input a selection of refined seeds